Print Friendly

 KEMCHI’Grammar

 While the Absolutive Antipassive (aka Antipassive I) is used primarily in contexts in which the object is demoted or phased out, the Focus Antipassive (Antipassove II) is used when the Agent (or subject of a transitive clause) is focused.
-Agent Focus here means that in the text or discourse, special attention is shifted to the Agent or subject of a transitive clause.
-Other parts of the phrase may be focused as well, but when it affects the Agent of a transitive clause, the verb in K’iche’ has to signal this through a different morphology.
+Agent Focus here means that in the text or discourse, special attention is shifted to the agent or subject of a transitive clause.
+Other parts of the phrase may be focused as well, but when it affects the Agent of a transitive clause, the verb in K’iche’ has to signal this through a different morphology (using the Antipassive II).

 In the following English phrase the Agent (in bold) is in a contrastive focus; notice the “it is …., who…” construction, which can often, but not always, be employed to translate these types of phrases.